Génome Québec — Commercialization Priming - QC - Canada

 • Capacity of the research plan to carry out the innovation or develop the technology.

-• Feasibility of completing the project and specific aims within the proposed timeframe.
+• Feasibility of completing the project and specific aims within the timeframe of the proposal.

-• Quality and contributions of the researchers involved in the project.
+• Quality and contributions of the researchers to the research.

-• Equity, Diversity, and Inclusion (EDI) considerations in the research design, assessed as satisfactory, insufficient, or inadequate.
+• Assessment of Equity, Diversity, and Inclusion (EDI) considerations integrated into the research design, evaluated as satisfactory, insufficient, or inadequate.

 grant_single_labels|apply